Eric Wedge: Amateur career

-In 1987, Wedge played for the Lima Blues (now the Lima Locos).
+In 1987, Wedge played for the Lima Blues.
 He was the MVP of the first Great Lakes Summer Collegiate League (GLSCL) All-Star Game.

-In 1988, Wedge played collegiate summer baseball in the Cape Cod Baseball League (CCBL) for the Yarmouth-Dennis Red Sox, where he was named to the all-league team.
+In 1988, Wedge played collegiate summer baseball in the Cape Cod Baseball League (CCBL) for the Yarmouth–Dennis Red Sox, where he was named to the all-league team.
 In 2011, he was inducted into the CCBL Hall of Fame.

-Professional playing career
+Playing career

 The Boston Red Sox selected Wedge in the third round of the 1989 Major League Baseball draft.
 While in the Red Sox major league system, he played for the Elmira Pioneers (1989), New Britain Red Sox (1989–1991), Winter Haven Red Sox (1991) and Pawtucket Red Sox (1991–1992, 1994–1995).
 On October 5, 1991, he made his major league debut in his only appearance of the season for Boston with a pinch hit single off Chris George of the Milwaukee Brewers.

 In 1992, he appeared in 27 games for Boston (20 as a designated hitter, five as a catcher and two as a pinch hitter), hitting .250 with five home runs and 11 RBI.

 In November 1992, the Colorado Rockies selected Wedge from the Red Sox in the 1992 MLB expansion draft.
 He played for the Central Valley Rockies and Colorado Springs Sky Sox in 1993 and was a September call-up for Colorado that season, appearing in nine games (eight as a pinch hitter and one as a catcher) and hitting .182 with 1 RBI.

-The Rockies released Wedge at the end of spring training in 1994 and he was re-signed by the Red Sox on May 2.
+The Rockies released Wedge at the end of spring training in 1994, and he re-signed with the Red Sox on May 2.
 He split catching duties with Scott Hatteberg for Pawtucket that season and made his final major-league appearances with Boston in July, going 0-for-6 in two games as a designated hitter.
 He returned to Pawtucket for the 1995 season and again split catching duties with Hatteberg.

 Wedge played his final two seasons with the Toledo Mud Hens in the Detroit Tigers organization and the Scranton/Wilkes-Barre Red Barons in the Philadelphia Phillies organization in 1996 and 1997, respectively.